StackVista/stackstate-docs/configure/security/authentication/oidc.md

        - **usernameField** - The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`, however, many providers omit this field.
 A good alternative is `email`.
        - **groupsField** - The field from which StackState will read the role/group for a user.

-2. Map user roles from the OIDC provider to the correct StackState subjects in `authentication.yaml` - see the example above.
+2. Map user roles from OIDC to the correct StackState subjects in `authentication.yaml` - see the example above.
     - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

 3. Store the `authentication.yaml` together with the `values.yaml` from the installation instructions.